Regulation Best Interest

 - Conference Sponsorships: Some investment/product issuers/sponsors will pay IAA for sponsorship of conferences, meetings, and industry events which we host.
 The amount of compensation can vary widely depending on the event and the level of sponsorship offered.
 Typical sponsorships allow product and investment sponsors to provide information about their products and services.
 Although compensation for this sponsorship is not contingent or connected with a transaction, these sponsorships may create an incentive to recommend certain products and services to customers in order to encourage future sponsorship.

-- Acting in Additional Capacities: IAA may periodically act in additional advisory, consulting, or other capacities with investments which we also recommend to clients, including acting as a managing underwriter.
-This means we may receive additional compensation beyond the selling compensation which could incentivize IAA and its financial professionals to recommend those investments which result in additional compensation.
+- Acting in Additional Capacities: IAA or its affiliates may periodically act in additional advisory, consulting, wholesaling, or other capacities with the investments and services we may recommend to clients; examples include acting as an underwriter or wholesaling a product or investment.
+This means when IAA or its affiliates act in these additional capacities we may receive additional compensation beyond the selling compensation which could incentivize IAA and/or its financial professionals to recommend those investments or services which result in additional compensation through the enterprise.

 Additional Conflicts of Interests